Transylvania, Romania: What to pack, what to wear, and when to go [2024]

 November

-If you vacation in Transylvania during November, you may see that it can be brisk.
+If you visit Transylvania during November, you will probably find that it is cold.
 Temperatures tend to hover around the low 40s F (single digits C) during the day, while at night they can dip into the low 30s F (single digits C).
 Humidity is generally between 70 and 80% during the day.

 What to wear/what to pack: